Model vs Algorithm in ML

 A model contains four major steps that are:

-How the model and algorithms work together in machine learning?
+How do models and algorithms work together in machine learning?
+Understand the model Vs algorithm in a better way.

 So take the linear regression algorithm: